Advanced Composition & Camera Movement: Pro Shots

 Pan

-Move the camera horizontally from left to right from a fixed point.
+Move camera horizontally left to right from fixed point.

 Tilt

-Move the camera vertically from top to bottom from a fixed point.
+Move camera vertically up or down from fixed point.

 Displacement Movements